Even though they often get overshadowed by trendy “superfoods,” bananas actually have a lot to offer when it comes to reducing menstrual cramps.

 So, given this basic premise, a healthy gut supports your hormones and subsequently, your menstrual cycle.

-And one simple way to improve gut health is by eating foods like bananas, that are rich in prebiotics.
+And one simple way to improve gut health is by eating foods that are rich in prebiotics.

-When you eat prebiotic foods, that fiber acts as nourishment for your gut bacteria.
+When you eat prebiotic foods, the fiber acts as nourishment for your gut bacteria.

 That means your gut bacteria thrives and flourishes on those foods (in the same way that you thrive and flourish on healthy food!).